Acceptable Use of Information Technology Resources

-- The Residential License Agreement (RLA) applies to both the fall and spring semesters; it sets forth the terms and conditions for living in the residence halls.
+- The Residential License Agreement (RLA) found in MyHousing applies to both the fall and spring semesters; it sets forth the terms and conditions for living in the residence halls.
 It explains room assignment, billing, withdrawal and refund procedures, lists policies and outlines meal plan information.
 A signed Agreement is required of all residents; an electronic confirmation of your completion of these forms and a copy of the documents will be returned for your reference.
-Room Reservation Deposits are non-refundable.
+Housing Deposits are non-refundable.
 Students who seek to leave housing before the end of the academic year are subject to a Cancellation Fee.

 - Check-In/Check-Out Procedures

-- Upon arrival, check in to your assigned room with a Residential Life staff member.
-This requires you to complete and sign a Room Inventory Form (RIF) and return it to the RA/RD.
+- Upon arrival, check in to your assigned room with a Housing Operations or Residential Engagement staff member.
+This requires you to complete and sign a Room Condition Report (RCR) and return it to the RA/RD.
 You will also receive your living area and mailbox keys.
-When you leave housing or change rooms/buildings, check out with an RA or RD, sign your RIF and return the keys.
-Failure to return your RIF within one week of check-in will result in a $50 improper check-in charge and will result in the assumption that the room was in completely satisfactory condition upon arrival.
+When you leave housing or change rooms/buildings, check out with an RA or RD, sign your RCR and return the keys.
+Failure to return your RCR within one week of check-in will result in a $50 improper check-in charge and will result in the assumption that the room was in completely satisfactory condition upon arrival.

 - Failure to properly check in or out of a room will lead to a $50 fee plus applicable lock changes/key changes.